Boeing puts up for sale its Commercial Airplanes headquarters campus outside Seattle

 Chun has an office next to Deal’s, shared with Vice President of Human Resources Joelle Denney and Chief Financial Officer Stephanie Pope.

-Also adjacent to Deal’s office is a visitor office has three desks where Chun said sales chief Ihssane Mounir, Airplane Programs leader Mark Jenks, and the head of Product Development Mike Sinnett and other executives will often “touch down” to interact with Deal.
+Also adjacent to Deal’s office is a visitor office has three desks where Chun said sales chief Ihssane Mounir, Airplane Programs leader Mark Jenks, the vice president in charge of the 737 MAX return to service Mike Fleming and other executives will often “touch down” to interact with Deal.

 Yet those executives won’t be based there.
 Mounir and his sales team have moved out of Longacres and will have a base at a Boeing office building close to the Renton 737 assembly plant, as will Chun’s communications team.